sourmash-bio/sourmash_plugin_directsketch/README.md

   -v, --verbose         print progress for every download.
   --write-urlsketch-csv
                         Write urlsketch-formatted csv with all direct download links.
 Will be '{input_csv}.urlsketch.csv'.
+  --no-overwrite-fasta  Requires `--keep-fasta`.
+If set, do not overwrite existing FASTA files in the --fastas directory.
+Will still re-download those files if needed for sketching.
   -g, --genomes-only    Download and sketch genome (DNA) files only.
   -m, --proteomes-only  Download and sketch proteome (protein) files only.
 ```